pupil-labs/realtime-python-api/docs/methods/simple/remote-control.md

 ### Check for Errors

+You can also monitor the recording for potential errors.
+Add the [`device.get_errors`][pupil_labs.realtime_api.simple.Device.get_errors] method to your code to get notified of errors (if they happen) during your recording.

 <!-- badge:product Neon -->
 <!-- badge:companion +2.9.0 -->
 <!-- badge:version +1.5.0 -->

-Errors can happen, but now you can also monitor them remotely, by adding the [`device.get_errors`][pupil_labs.realtime_api.simple.Device.get_errors] method on your code, you can get notified of errors (if they happen) during your recording.

 ```py linenums="0" title="start_stop_recordings.py"
 --8<-- "examples/simple/start_stop_recordings.py:16:20"